Ego2509/targetWordlist/README.md

 # Targeted wordlist

-script to generate passwords when testing against auth sites of a brand or from a file.
+Script to generate passwords when testing against auth sites of a brand or from a file.

 type ` ./targetWordlist -h ` to see the documentation.